-Only projects that are located in the watersheds where drought has been declared can be considered for funding.
+Only projects located in the geographic area(s) where drought has been declared can be considered for funding.
 Projects eligible for funding must address drought hardships to irrigated agriculture, livestock, public water supplies, fisheries and/or wildlife.

-If you have questions about a potential project, contact your regional office representative (see contact information on page 3).
+If you have questions about a potential project, contact your regional office representative (see regional contact information on page i).